tspraul/tspraul/README.md

 I'm best known as an elementary school STEAM coach and design teacher.
 Beginning to collect some projects here as I advance my coding skills.
 - 🌱 I’m currently learning...C, HTML, and CSS.
 - 👯 I’m looking to collaborate on...projects in the education and learning space.
 - 🤔 I’m looking for professional experience with...edtech startups--entry level, free-lance, or even unpaid internships.
+Have a look at my [resume](https://tspraul.github.io/tspraul/cv/).

 <!--
 **tspraul/tspraul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.